kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - **Key Insight** -- Doing stronger actions more times essentially translates to free Determination.
 - Assoc and Animals are the strongest actions late game.
 Assoc and Sponsor are the strongest mid game.
 - Sponsor is very strong early-mid game, can fall off a bit late game
+- **Sequence Invariant**: e.g.) Make sure you want `Build` before `Animals`, or `Assoc upgrade Build` before `Build`
 - Cards essentially buffs other actions.
 Good early-mid game, often too slow late game; also depends on how good your hand is.
     - However, please prioritize Cards if display has an essential part of your combo
+- **Draw-dynamics**: The worse your hand is, the better Cards action is.
+And vice versa.
+	- 5-hand Univ also buffs Cards action
 - Hence, Build is the weakest action
+- Due to **Sequence Transfer** and **Sequence Squeeze** (explained below), if you are sequencing two high-prio actions, sequence the one you will do again at low strength first.

+- Can maximize Assoc usage by BREAKing right when you are out of worker and have just enough strength to do your next Assoc action
+	- However, no need to hyper priortize Assoc in early rounds if you only have one worker, and won't get a second one soon

+- Enhance Boost by sequencing your actions
+    - e.g.) Doing Assoc right before Animals maximizes `Raccoon`'s "Boost: Association"

+- **X-Estimate**: Loss of playing an action can be estimated by equivalent number of X tokens, discounted by actions you don't care about
+	- e.g.) `Cards 3` when `{Sponsors Animals Cards Assoc Build}` when you don't care about Build
+		- Then, you "lose" on Assoc action which is 1X, or ~$4.5
+	- Btw, taking Action at 1 and "skipping a turn" entirely will be estimated at $18 = ~7.2ap

 TODO Explain why you would do Cards before Assoc Round 1 when Australia PZoo has small chance of being stolen
 - IMPORTANT: Before you do an obvious Action, think about if other actions would make more sense, esp. if you have X tokens